 Keeping the audience in mind, I wrote a speech framed by the jaw-dropping story of a man free climbing the side of El Capitan in Yosemite National Park.
-The unexpected topic, supported by stunning images on two large screens flanking the speaker, helped turn a speech about healthcare data into something memorable and inspiring.
+The unexpected topic, supported by stunning visuals from our art director on two large screens flanking the speaker, helped turn a speech about healthcare data into something memorable and inspiring.

 The client came back to the agency the following two years for additional speeches, both of which I concepted and wrote.
 One used a story about the first night game of Major League Baseball as its framework and the other focused on Rick Rubin, co-founder of Def Jam Records.

 And, yes, both were ultimately about innovations in health insurance and care.

 Two months ago, on a cold night in Yosemite National Park, Kevin Jorgeson’s fingertips were split and covered with tape.
 His body was tired and sore.
 And balancing 1,400 feet above the ground.
 Kevin and his climbing partner, Tommy Caldwell, were attempting something thought to be impossible—free climbing Dawn Wall, the smooth granite face of El Capitan, a rock formation as tall as three stacked Empire State Buildings.

 Free climbing means relying on your hands and feet to ascend a rock—or in this case, a 3,000-foot wall of granite—the only equipment being ropes to catch you if you fall.
 Where it’s not smooth as glass, Dawn Wall has hand and foot holds as thin and sharp as razors, many as small as a dime.
 Conquering it would require years of planning.
 Kevin and Tommy prepped for this climb for almost a decade, and they’d already experienced multiple failed attempts.